ArduPilot/ardupilot_wiki/common/source/docs/common-external-magnetometer-for-improved-performance.rst

    wires together where possible.
 #.
 It is also important to keep the magnetometer distanced from magnetic
-   metallic objects (use nylon or non magnetic stainless screws and hardware in it's vicinity and use aluminum or nylon standoffs.).
+   metallic objects (use nylon or non magnetic stainless screws and hardware in its vicinity and use aluminum or nylon standoffs.).

 **Notes:**